-The environment of the service had been improved and was pleasant and enabled people to mobilise and orientate themselves around the service.
+The environment of the service was pleasant and enabled people to mobilise and orientate themselves around the service.
 Staff had received appropriate training and people received good care that met their needs and improved their wellbeing.
 The staff team were dedicated and enthusiastic.